meilisearch/specifications/text/0043-phrase-query.md

 }
 ```

 Using the Phrase Query syntax this way, with `q` equals to `"Plays and Playwrights 2002"`, will lead to have only one result because the title is exactly written like that.
-No typo tolerance, prefix search were applied on the query terms at search time.
+No typo tolerance nor prefix search were applied on the query terms at search time.

 ```
 {